Don't Let It End: Background

+Reception

-The song was written and sung by Dennis DeYoung.
-The track is a mid-tempo ballad about one who breaks up with a lover and pleads to get the person back.
-The song reached No. 6 on the U.S. Billboard Hot 100 the week of July 2, 1983 and No. 56 in the UK Singles Chart.
-It also reached No. 15 on the Canadian RPM Top Singles chart the week of July 2, 1983.
+The song reached number 6 on the US Billboard Hot 100 the week of July 2, 1983 and number 56 on the UK Singles Chart.
+It also reached number 15 on the Canadian RPM Top Singles chart the week of July 2, 1983.
 At the time, it was the seventh Styx single to peak in the top 10 of the Billboard Hot 100.
+It also reached number 13 on the Billboard Adult Contemporary chart.

-Cash Box noted that the song is "a return to [DeYoung's] soft romantic side" after the more futuristic "Mr. Roboto and that guitarist Tommy Shaw "breaks up the weak-kneed plea with sturdy rock guitar work."
+Cash Box noted that the song is "a return to [DeYoung's] soft romantic side" after the more futuristic "Mr. Roboto" and that guitarist Tommy Shaw "breaks up the weak-kneed plea with sturdy rock guitar work."
+AllMusic critic Mike DeGagne considered it one of Styx's best singles, saying that it "almost captures the same endearing qualities as their number one hit, 'Babe', did four years earlier."
+The Morning Call said that DeYoung's lead vocal sounded like Neil Sedaka and the song was similar to previous Styx ballads.
+Rapid City Journal critic Tim Gebhart called it a "beautiful ballad in the traditional Styx vein.
+Midder rated it as Styx's 4th best song, calling it "a stirring ballad that showcases Styx’s softer side and explores the pain of a failing relationship" and praising the "haunting piano melody, soaring vocals, and poignant lyrics."

-According to Dennis DeYoung in a 2005 interview with classicrockrevisited.com, the track was originally slated as the first single from Kilroy Was Here until the staff at A&M suggested "Mr. Roboto".

-Allmusic critic Stephen Thomas Erlewine criticized the compilation album Come Sail Away – The Styx Anthology for excluding this song.
+AllMusic critic Stephen Thomas Erlewine criticized the compilation album Come Sail Away – The Styx Anthology for excluding this song.

-Despite the song's enormous success, along with "Show Me the Way", "Babe" and "The Best of Times" it has not been performed live by the band since singer Dennis DeYoung was dismissed in 1999.
+Despite the song's success, along with "Show Me the Way", "Babe" and "The Best of Times" it has not been performed live by the band since singer Dennis DeYoung was dismissed in 1999.
 DeYoung, however, still performs the song regularly on his solo tours.